Nino-cunei/uruk/docs/transcription.md

 In the first case the numeral `3(N01)` is connected to quad `APIN~a` .

-Before splitting line material on white space, we remove the white space around `,`.
+If the line starts with ` , ` we remove it.

-If the line starts with `,` we remove it.
+The remaining commas we treat as a quad on its own, with a single sign `,` in it.

 After the splitting, we end up with quads that may have a numeral attached before or after.